-Collateral Threshold
+8.3 Collateral Threshold

-(a) If at any time and from time to time during the term of this Agreement (and notwithstanding whether an Event of Default has occurred or is continuing) the Early Termination Payment which would be owed by a Party (the “Non-Exposed Party”) to the other Party (the “Exposed Party”) exceeds such Non-Exposed Party's Margin Threshold (as set forth below), then the Non-Exposed Party shall be required to transfer Collateral within two (2) Business Days following receipt of a request by the Exposed Party in an amount equal to the positive difference between the Early Termination Payment owed to the Exposed Party and the applicable Margin Threshold (rounding upwards for any fractional amount to the next $100,000).
+(a) If at any time and from time to time during the term of this Agreement the Early Termination Payment which would be owed by a Party (the “Non-Exposed Party”) to the other Party (the “Exposed Party”) exceeds such Non-Exposed Party's Margin Threshold (as set forth below), then the Non-Exposed Party shall be required to transfer Collateral within two (2) Business Days following receipt of a request by the Exposed Party in an amount equal to the positive difference between the Early Termination Payment owed to the Exposed Party and the applicable Margin Threshold (rounding upwards for any fractional amount to the next $100,000).
 Upon receipt of the Collateral (defined below), the Exposed Party shall be deemed the “Secured Party”.
 If the Secured Party should thereafter become under-secured, the Non-Exposed Party will be required to transfer additional Collateral.
 The amount of additional Collateral required by the Secured Party shall be rounded up to the nearest $100,000.
 If the Secured Party becomes over-secured it shall promptly return any excess Collateral.
 The amount of Collateral to be returned shall be rounded down to the nearest $100,000.
-Collateral shall mean: (a) cash payment by wire transfer to the Secured Party’s account or (b) posting of an irrevocable letter of credit in a form and substance which is and remains acceptable to the Secured Party and issued by a bank acceptable to the Secured Party in its sole discretion.
+Collateral shall mean: (a) cash payment by wire transfer to the Secured Party’s account or (b) posting of an irrevocable letter of credit in a form and substance which is and remains acceptable to the Secured Party and issued by a Qualified Institution.
+Letters of credit posted as Collateral shall be valued at zero ($0) with thirty (30) or fewer Days remaining prior to expiration.
 Interest on any cash held as Collateral will accrue at a rate per annum equal to the one-month London Interbank Offered Rate (LIBOR) determined daily as provided under the heading "Money Rates" in The Wall Street Journal minus ½%.
 Such interest shall be calculated commencing on the date Cash Collateral is received by the Pledgee but excluding the earlier of (i) the date such Collateral is returned to Pledgor and (ii) the date such Collateral is applied to Pledgor's Obligations.

 .

-(b)The initial Margin Threshold shall be, with respect to DETM, $30,000,000, and with respect to [INITIALS], [up to] $_________ [so long as a Guaranty of equal value is provided by it's Guarantor and remains in effect].
-Notwithstanding the foregoing, a Party's Margin Threshold shall be reduced to zero ($0) in the event such Party or its Guarantor: (i) is subject to a Bankruptcy Proceeding, (ii) fails to maintain an Investment Grade Credit Rating by either "Moody's" or "Standard and Poor's".
-Furthermore, a Party's Threshold Margin may be reasonably revised upon written notice in the event such Party or Guarantor incurs a materially adverse event, including but not limited to a credit rating downgrade.
+(b)The initial Margin Threshold shall be, with respect to DETM as Pledgor, the amount set forth opposite the ratings classification assigned to the credit rating of DETM and, with respect to ENA as Pledgor, shall be the lessor of the (a) amount set forth opposite the rating classification assigned to the credit rating of ENA’s Guarantor by any Relevant Rating Agency and (b) the amount guaranteed by ENA’s Guarantor.
+The Threshold will be based on the lower of the ratings from any Relevant Rating Agency, if such ratings are split.
+Where a Party is only rated by one Relevant Rating Agency, the Threshold will be based on the rating of that Relevant Rating Agency.
+If at any time a Party shall fail (or cease) to be rated by at least one of the Relevant Rating Agencies, or if there is an Event of Default continuing with respect to a Party, the Threshold for such Party shall be zero.
+"Relevant Rating Agency" means Moody's Investor Services, Inc. ("Moody's"), and Standard and Poor's Ratings Group, a division of McGraw Hill, Inc. ("S&P"), or any successor thereto..